brettz9/world-maker/README.md

 1. Allow for antagonists to have a range of strength, agility, etc.
 1. Option to show movement options, etc. as buttons
 1. Option to allow/disallow antagonist attacks before user can move
+1. Allow user to choose from different types of characters